 Eligibility for Services

-To be eligible for disability related services; students must have a visibly obvious or documented disability as defined by the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Vocational Rehabilitation Act of 1973.
-Under the ADA and Section 504, a person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities such as walking, standing, seeing, speaking, hearing, learning, sitting, breathing, or taking care of oneself.
+To be eligible for disability related services, students must have a documented disability that will be assessed case-by-case, as defined by the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act of 1973.
+Under the ADA and Section 504, a disability is defined as a physical or mental impairment that substantially limits one or more major life activities, there is a history of such impairment, or is regarded as having such impairment.
+Major life activities include: walking, standing, seeing, speaking, hearing, learning, sitting, breathing, or taking care of oneself.

 Pending receipt of documentation, registering, and certifying eligibility, Disability Services reserves the right to deny services or accommodations.

-When appropriate, Disability Services may request disability related documents from the appropriate licensed professional to certify a student as having a disability and to determine reasonable accommodations.
+When appropriate, Disability Services may request disability related documents from an appropriate licensed professional to certify a student as having a disability and to determine what reasonable accommodations might be available.
 Students who suspect they have a disability and have not received a formal assessment may be referred to the Counseling Center or off-campus resources for an evaluation.